-Child Advocates, Inc. (CAI) is a private nonprofit organization in Indianapolis that mobilizes Court Appointed Advocate volunteers to break the cycle of child abuse.
+Child Advocates, Inc. is a nonprofit organization in Indianapolis that mobilizes Court Appointed Special Advocate volunteers to break the cycle of child abuse.
 We speak up for abused children who are lost in the system and guide them into safe environments where they can thrive.
 Volunteers serve children involved in the juvenile court system once appointed to a child’s case by a juvenile court judge.
 This means that our volunteers have the legal status, giving them the power to affect real change in the life of a child.

 What happens to children who fall through the cracks in the system?